dymmond/esmerald/docs/pluggables.md

 ## Pluggables and the application settings

-Like almost everythin in Esmerald, you can also add the [Pluggables](#pluggable) via [settings](./application/settings.md) instead of adding when you instantiate the application.
+Like almost everything in Esmerald, you can also add the [Pluggables](#pluggable) via [settings](./application/settings.md) instead of adding when you instantiate the application.

 ```python hl_lines="29-31"